lexara-prime-ai/RENDER_CDK/rust/README.md

-name = ""                  # Replace with the desired database name user = ""                  # Replace with the desired database user enable_high_availability = false  # Set to true to enable high availability plan = "free"              # Pricing plan for the database instance version = "11"             # Postgres version
+name = ""                  # Replace with the desired database name user = ""                  # Replace with the desired database user enable_high_availability = false  # Set to true to enable high availability plan = "starter"              # Pricing plan for the database instance version = "11"             # Postgres version
 ```